kql/rCAR/Readme.txt

 % Load Neuroscan Curry .CDT and save as Curry .CDT
 % Load EDF or EDF+ and save as EDF (not EDF+).
 % Load BioSemi .BDF and save as BioSemi.BDF
+% Load EEGLAB .SET and save as EEGLAB .SET
 %
 % It does not convert between formats.
 %